 After refilling of Kennady Lake, hydrology in downstream surface waters are expected to return to close to pre-development conditions.
 Changes to water quality are expected and may result in more productivity.
-After the lake is refilled and the dykes are removed, flow from Kennady Lake will be slightly higher than before the Project.
-The annual outflow will be about 6% higher than existing baseline outflow (i.e., between median and 1-in-5-year wet flow conditions).
+After the lake is refilled and the dykes are removed, flow from Kennady Lake will be slightly higher than before the Project; the annual outflow will be about 3% higher than existing baseline outflow.
 This occurs because of the reductions in the size of Kennady Lake and the amount of run-off from an increased area of land flowing into Kennady Lake.